thacherT1D/webdevstuff/Promises/Promises.desc.md

 1. Fulfilled
 1. Rejected

 A newly instantiated promise starts off in the pending state and is given an `executor` callback function.
-Like a traditional asynchronous I/O operation, the callback is registered with the event loop and automatically invoked when the currently executing call stack is finished.
-Unlike a traditional asynchronous I/O operation, however, the callback is invoked with two arguments—a `resolve` function and a `reject` function.
+Like a traditional asynchronous I/O operation, the callback is registered with the event loop and is automatically invoked when the currently executing call stack is finished.
+Unlike a traditional asynchronous I/O operation, however, the `executor` callback is invoked with two arguments—a `resolve` function and a `reject` function.

-The role of the `executor` callback function is to start an asynchronous I/O operation and either invoke the `resolve()` function when the operation completes successfully or invoked the `reject()` function when it does not.
-The following `appendContentPromise.js` program appends content to a file using the `fs` core module as before.
-The only difference is it does so with a promise.
+The following `appendContentPromise.js` program appends content to a file using the `fs` core module.
+It performs the exact same asynchronous I/O operation as before, only this time it's wrapped inside an `executor` callback function of a promise.

 ```javascript
 'use strict';